SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 The planning process considers UI patterns, common workflows, and task requirements to select optimal actions.

-Step 3: Pixel Counting
+Step 3: Coordinate Mapping

 Step 4: Action Execution